MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration.md

 - **Worker**

   - Only required based on project management and accounting parameters configured on the relevant company.
-  - Autopopulated if the work order product’s booking value is populated based on the worker of the bookable resource set on the booking.
+  - Autopopulated if the work order product's booking value is populated based on the worker of the bookable resource set on the booking.

 ## Work order service field changes